radical-lab/con/README.md

 	* theme: detective ([∛ holmesian deduction](https://github.com/radical-lab/radical-lab.github.io))
 	* backtracking into infinite is an extra (debugging) step up from recursing into infinite from lisp; in prolog you get both, yay what fun
 	* programming language implementation should be taught from a `prolog(lisp(X),hindu_numerical_machine_instructions(Y))` POV (free `/disassembler|decompiler/`)
+	* deductive knowledgebases supercede most databases; the only kind that should be taught these days
 4. learn haskell; prolog helps with learning types, and probably the most safest (lazy evaluation makes higher order types possible (or maybe just partial application?), and the type system is an [implicit module system](https://www.reddit.com/r/haskelltil/comments/3sv090/cycling_an_enumeration/cx0msam/))
 	* title: "in due course, at the appropriate juncture, in the fullness of time, when the moment is ripe, when the necessary procedures have been completed; nothing precipitate, of course…"
 	* quote: asimovs' laws (all of them‽)